noah-finestone/Event_Management_API/README.md

 ````

-or if using the bundle binary file use the following command
+or if using the bundle binary file, cd into a foler where you want to clone the project, past the binary file and then run the command

 ```